reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 That gives you a version of `createSlice` with the ability to write thunks inside.

 Finally, we can use that `createAppSlice` method to define our `postsSlice` with the `fetchPosts` thunk inside.
-When we do that, a couple other things changeg:
+When we do that, a couple other things change:

 - We can't pass in the `RootState` generic directly, so we have to do `getState() as RootState` to cast it
 - We can pass in all of the reducers that handle the thunk actions as part of the options to `create.asyncThunk()`, and remove those from the `extraReducers` field: